How actors are organized¶

 actorID.
 That’s the main role of RootActor.

-Those are the actors exposed by the root actors which are meant to track the lifetime of a given target: tab, process, add-on, or worker.
+Those are the actors exposed by the watcher actor, or, via descriptor’s getTarget methods.
+They are meant to track the lifetime of a given target: document, process, add-on, or worker.
 It also allows to fetch the target-scoped actors connected to this target, which are actors like console, inspector, thread (for debugger), style inspector, etc.

-Some target actors inherit from BrowsingContextTargetActor (defined in browsing-context.js) which is meant for “browsing contexts” which present documents to the user.
-It automatically tracks the lifetime of the targeted browsing context, but it also tracks its iframes and allows switching the target to one of its iframes.
+Some target actors inherit from WindowGlobalTargetActor (defined in window-global.js) which is meant for “window globals” which present documents to the user.
+It automatically tracks the lifetime of the targeted window global, but it also tracks its iframes and allows switching the target to one of its iframes.

 For historical reasons, target actors also handle creating the ThreadActor, used